danielkopp4/ESANN2025Appendix/README.md

 | TargetOrdinalEncoder:x1 | 1.08786          | 0.195335                | -0.484428               | 0.791486         |
 | RandomOrdinalEncoder:x1 | 4.92722          | 2.30064                 | 0.193524                | 2.84085          |
 | OneHotEncoder:x1        | -0.387975        | -0.792507               | -3.33748                | -0.0717689       |

+The quantitative results of $R(e_1,e_2)$ show align visually with which feature is "dominating" the other.
+We can see that when RandomOrdinalEncoding is used, the other feature always dominates.
+Thi sis reflected by the negative values in the column for $x_2$ and the positive values in the row for $x_1$.
+We can also see that OneHot dominates all other encoding types reflected by its positive column for $x_2$ and negative row for $x_1$.
+We also notice that the diagonal is close to zero where the encoding type is not RandomOrdinalEncoding.
+A value of zero indicates no preference of variables.
+The non-zero value for $e_1,e_2 =$ RandomOrdinalEncoding results from the models inability to fit the training data resulting in a randomized preference.

 ### Neural Network, $\alpha = 0$
 ![neural network with no regularization](nn_no_reg.png)